droidian/hadess-sensorfw-proxy/README.md

 but if you need to ensure that GeoClue is getting correct data you can run:
 `su -s /bin/sh geoclue -c monitor-sensor`

-If that doesn't work, please file an issue, make sure any running iio-sensor-proxy has been stopped:
+If that doesn't work, please file an issue, make sure iio-sensor-proxy is new enough and attach the output of:
-`systemctl stop iio-sensor-proxy.service`
-and attach the output of:
-`G_MESSAGES_DEBUG=all /usr/libexec/iio-sensor-proxy`
+`/usr/libexec/iio-sensor-proxy -v -r`
 running as ```root```.

 Accelerometer orientation